francis-mbithi/Gapp/README.md

 # Gapp
-Gapp is an android application that enables you to request for garbage collection services.
+Gapp is a movie Store application that themoviedb api.

 ## Author
  Francis Mbithi.